Iran signs $2 billion gas deal with energy giant Total

 Iran just made a historic breakthrough.

-It signed a multi-billion dollar deal Monday with French oil giant Total (TOT) and Chinese state oil company CNPC.
+It signed a multi-billion dollar deal Monday with French oil firm Total (TOT) and Chinese state oil company CNPC.
 Working with Iran's Petropars, the companies will further develop the country's giant South Pars gas field.

 This marks Iran's first major Western investment since sanctions were eased on the country in early 2016.